Employee Exit Surveys vs Exit Interviews

 Our organizational alignment research found that talent accounts for 29% of the difference between high and low performing companies.
 If good or important people are leaving an organization at an ever-increasing rate, you need to understand the root cause and do something about it.

-A crucial tool in talent retention is an effective exit feedback process that provides insight into the strengths and weaknesses of current strategies, cultures, employees, and the competitive landscape for talent.
+In addition to assessing your organizational culture, a crucial tool in talent retention is an effective employee exit feedback process that provides insight into the strengths and weaknesses of current strategies, cultures, employees, and the competitive landscape for talent.

 Exit Surveys vs Exit Interviews

 A smart and accurate exit feedback process allows an exiting employee’s voice to be heard and used to help mitigate the many costs of losing an employee in the future.
 So when it comes to types of exit feedback, what method should you choose?
 You’ve got two overall options: exit interviews and exit surveys.